pustotnik/zenmake/docs/buildconf-taskparams.rst

             Ant pattern or list of patterns to exclude, optional field.
         :ignorecase:
             Ignore case while matching (False by default), optional field.
+        :startdir:
+            Start directory for patterns, optional field.
+It must be relative to the :ref:`startdir<buildconf-startdir>` or an absolute path.
+            By default it's '.', that is, it's equal to :ref:`startdir<buildconf-startdir>`.

     Any path or pattern should be relative to the :ref:`startdir<buildconf-startdir>`.
+    But for pattern (in dict) can be used custom ``startdir`` parameter.

     If paths contain spaces and all these paths are listed in one string then each such a path must be in quotes.